robot5000-design/ms2/documentation/test.md

 ---

-## 4. Bugs List from Github Issues section:
+## 2. Bugs List from Github Issues section:

 After efforts to "break" the application, testing on mobile produced bug #14, which was a similar issue to #12.
 All bugs below were fixed and explanations can be found in the github issues section of the repository.
+Prior to removing console logs for final user acceptance testing, the error handling was tested by feeding the XMLHttpRequest functions 'broken' JSON objects to ensure json.parse errors are handled.

 - #14 - timer secondsLeft is not displaying the correct value after a question is answered too quickly.
 A value from the previous running is displayed.